weissec/Nsolver/README.md

 SSL Certificate CN

 ## Upcoming Changes:
-The tool will be expanded to include an initial subdomain enumeration.
+- The tool will be expanded to include an initial subdomain enumeration.
+- Better layout and more information printed on screen.